ositaka/design-code.tips/src/content/posts/2020-05-11-woocommerce-something.md

 }
 ```

-> If you pay attention to the likes 136-145, you'll spot a fade-in transition on each page transitione ;)
+> If you pay attention to the likes 136-145, you'll spot a fade-in transition on each page transition ;)

 You can use the **`.role-shop_manager`** selector to customize the `/wp-admin`.